harikas14/Pages/docs/SMugVault-README.md

 ## 🔧 Configuration

-SMugVault stores its configuration in the following locations:
+SMugAegis stores its configuration in the following locations:

 - **Credentials:** macOS Keychain (secure)
-- **Preferences:** `~/Library/Preferences/com.smugvault.SMugVault.plist`
+- **Preferences:** `~/Library/Preferences/com.smugaegis.SMugAegis.plist`
 - **Downloads:** User-selected folder (default: `~/Downloads/SmugMug`)

 ## 🛡 Privacy & Security

-SMugVault is designed with privacy as a core principle:
+SMugAegis is designed with privacy as a core principle:

 - **No Data Collection:** We don't collect any personal information
 - **Local Storage:** All photos are stored locally on your Mac